David Saperstein (rabbi): Career

 On August 28, 2008, Saperstein delivered the invocation at the Democratic National Convention's final session, before Senator Barack Obama accepted the party's nomination for president.

-In February 2009, he was named to President Obama's Council for Faith-Based and Neighborhood Partnerships.
-In 2009 Newsweek named him # 1 on its list of "50 Influential Rabbis."
+In February 2009, he was named to President Barack Obama's Council for Faith-Based and Neighborhood Partnerships.
+In 2009 Newsweek named him No. 1 on its list of "50 Influential Rabbis."

+In 2009, he received the IRLA/NARLA/Liberty Award from the International Religious Liberty Association.